Adapting to 2021: Top Trends and What to Do About Them

 #3.
 Creating a Habit out of the Rise of Contactless

 Many grocers and CPG brands have relied on printed mechanisms for years.
-This includes weekly ads being available at the front of the store, coupon feeders available in the aisles, and printed receipts.
+From weekly ads being available at the front of the store, coupon feeders available in the aisles, and printed receipts.
 The trend of contactless threatens the way these systems currently run.
 There are concerns with digitizing these channels since there is less visibility and we are asking consumers to restructure their habits.
-For instance, the weekly ad is in front of the shopper when they enter the store so they will grab it, and out of habit do so.
+For instance, the weekly ad is in front of the shopper when they enter the store so they will grab, and out of habit do so.
 So what can grocers do to transform these long-standing habits?

 What to Do About It: Restructure the same habits